 - Dilated Cardiomyopathy – This is the most common type of cardiomyopathy, but the cause of this is often unknown.
 It may sometimes be caused by toxins, infections, ischemic heart disease (reduced blood flow to heart) & certain drugs.
 Dilated cardiomyopathy can also be inherited from a parent.
 This usually dilates (enlarges) the left ventricle of the patient.

-- Hypertropic Cardiomyopathy – This is a type in which the heart muscle becomes abnormally thick.
+- Hypertrophic Cardiomyopathy – This is a type in which the heart muscle becomes abnormally thick.
 Usually inherited, hypertrophic cardiomyopathy can also develop over a period of time due to aging or high blood pressure.

 - Restrictive Cardiomyopathy – This is the least common type of cardiomyopathy which can cause the heart muscle to become less elastic & rigid.
 Occurring for no known reason, it is sometimes also caused by illnesses like hemochromatosis (excessive iron build-up in body), connective tissue disorders or due to some cancer treatments like radiation & chemotherapy.